Peter I of Serbia: May Coup

-In July 1900, King Alexander, Milan's 23-year-old son, married Draga Mašin, a widowed lady-in-waiting twelve years his senior with a reputation for promiscuity.
+In July 1900, King Alexander I, Milan's 23-year-old son, married Draga Mašin, a widowed lady-in-waiting nine years his senior with a reputation for promiscuity.
 Mašin was also believed to be infertile, raising questions as to the viability of the Obrenović line.
 The marriage sparked outrage among the officer corps and led to a plot to remove Alexander from the throne.
 The officers, led by Dragutin Dimitrijević ("Apis"), initially sought to expel Alexander and Draga but realized that doing so would precipitate a conflict between the pro-Karađorđević and pro-Obrenović camps within the country.

 By the autumn of 1901, the conspirators resolved to kill the King and Queen, thereby averting a possible civil war.
 Some officers proposed placing an English or German prince on the throne.
 Another suggested Prince Mirko, the second son of Nicholas of Montenegro, and others advocated forming a republic.
 Political conditions in Europe were such that the proclamation of a republic would only have increased the ire of the Great Powers towards Serbia in case Alexander was overthrown, giving Austria-Hungary a pretext to invade.

 Preparations for the coup took place between 1901 and 1903.
 The conspirators decided to place Peter on the throne in November 1901, but Peter had little trust in them and their initial offers were rebuffed.
 He accepted their offers on the condition that officers he trusted would take part in the plot and insisted that he would not take any part himself.
 He also told the officers that he would agree to take the throne only if his ascent was approved by the National Assembly.

 At the time of the coup, Peter was vacationing with his children and planning visits to Russia and Romania, suggesting that he was not aware of what was to occur.
 The officers raided the royal palace late in the evening of and shot the King and Queen, mutilating their corpses with sabres and tossing them from a third-floor balcony.
 The murders resulted in the extinction of the Obrenović line and resolved the century-long feud between the Karađorđević and Obrenović dynasties.